-While some instructors welcome the use of laptops or other devices for course-related activities such as taking notes or looking up information pertinent to the course, others express concern that students are using these devices for non-course-related activities that distract them from paying attention during class.
-In fact, the latter concern is borne out by studies—of WUSTL students and of students at other universities—that demonstrate that students frequently use these devices in class for non-course related activities, despite the fact that they recognize such device-use can be distracting (see Laptop Use in Class: Effects on Student Learning and Attention).
+While some instructors welcome the use of laptops or other devices to increase student engagement, foster collaboration, and facilitate practice of key skills, others express concern that students are using these devices for non-course-related activities that distract them from paying attention during class.
+The latter concern is borne out by studies—of WUSTL students and of students at other universities—that demonstrate that students frequently use these devices in class for non-course related activities, despite the fact that they recognize such device-use can be distracting (see Laptop Use in Class: Effects on Student Learning and Attention).

 Setting course policies limiting the use of laptops or other devices in class can be an essential component of creating and maintaining an environment in which all students have the maximum potential to focus on learning.
 A related issue, not discussed in detail in this article, relates to policies regarding the use of electronic devices during exams, quizzes, and other assessments, to prevent opportunities for cheating (see suggestions for this issue in Translating Your Exams Online).

 Issues to Consider

 As you are designing and refining your courses, think about how specific course policies can help you—and your students—create the classroom environment that will support the kind of learning and engagement that you see as essential to the success of the course.
-In addition, you might consider integrating the use of mobile devices into course-related activities, such as group work or active learning activities that require students to write, annotate, look up pertinent information, or post questions.
+You might consider integrating the use of laptops and mobile devices into course-related activities, such as group work or active learning activities that require students to write, annotate, look up pertinent information, brainstorm, apply content, or post questions through their devices.
 Integrating technology can allow you to transform these devices into useful tools that can enhance, rather than detract from, student learning.